pstorozenko/cs-poliactor/README.md

 Have you ever thought which actor are you the most similar to?
 That's exactly what our app will tell you!

-> dodać fotkę dwóch osób podobnych i że dla jednego zwróciło drugie>
+> dodać fotkę dwóch osób podobnych i że dla jednego zwróciło drugie> // Pasza

 # Features